+(Pasadena, Calif.) – The City of Pasadena has launched a new webpage with vaccine information to keep our community updated and provide a link for healthcare workers to learn about obtaining the vaccine.
 From the start of the pandemic, data and science have guided Pasadena’s response to COVID-19.
 That continues to be true when it comes to vaccines.
-Pasadena continues to distribute and administer the safe and effective COVID-19 vaccines as quickly as possible.
-Both the Pfizer and Moderna vaccine have been approved by the Food and Drug Administration (FDA), require two doses, and provide similar efficacy.
-Pasadena Public Health Department (PPHD) is managing the vaccine distribution and dispensing process, and will be following guidance from the Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH).
+Pasadena continues to distribute and administer the approved safe and effective COVID-19 vaccines as quickly as possible.
+Both the Pfizer and Moderna vaccine have received approval by the Food and Drug Administration (FDA), require two doses, and provide similar efficacy.
+The Pasadena Public Health Department (PPHD) is managing the vaccine distribution and dispensing process, and will be following guidance from the Centers for Disease Control and Prevention (CDC) and the California Department of Public Health (CDPH).
 PPHD is working with healthcare system partners to make vaccine access equitable and available to as many people as possible, as quickly as possible, in the order of the state prioritization.

 - Those at risk of exposure at work in the following sectors: education, childcare, emergency services, and food and agriculture

 - Phase 1b Tier Two